Oein/svelte-blog/README.md

 7. Deploy this repo

    You need `Vercel upstash-kv` Linked to your project.
-   Vercel > Your Project > Storage > Add New > Upstash > KV Storage
+   You can link upstash-kv after deploying first time Vercel > Your Project > Storage > Add New > Upstash > KV Storage

 8. Get Deploy Hooks URL from vercel